 MAT 201 Elementary Statistics (3) i, ii, iii.
 Basic course for students in natural sciences, behavioral sciences, and social sciences; tabulation of data, graphic representation, measures of central tendency and dispersion, probability, types of distributions, sampling, hypothesis testing, elementary aspects of correlation.
-Prerequisite: MAT 095 or equivalent.
+Prerequisite: MAT 105, MAT 112, or equivalent.
+5 tv dents should have a have bed

 MAT 204 Applied Calculus I (4) i.
-An applied course in techniques of differentiation and integration; applications primarily from the technological fields; analytic geometry, functions, differential and integral calculus.
-Prerequisite: MAT 105 (Not open to the student with credit in MAT 107).
+An applied course in techniques of differentiation and integration: applications primarily from the technological fields: analytic geometry, functions, differential and integral calculus.
+Prerequisite: MAT 105 or equivalent (Not open to the student with credit in MAT 107)

 MAT 205 Applied Calculus II (3) ii.
-Differentiation and integration of trigonometric functions, partial derivatives and double integrals, Taylor Series, first- and second-order differential equations; applictions primarily from the technological fields.
+Differentiation and integration of trigonometric functions. partial derivatives and double integrals, Taylor Series, first- and second-order differential equations; applictions primarily from the technological fields.
 Prerequisite: MAT 106 and 204 or equivalent.
 (Not open to the student with credit in MAT 108.)

-MAT 207 Mathematical Foundations (3) ii.
-Analysis of mathematical reasoning, deductive set theory, binary relations and functions, combinatorics, infinite sets, and elementary algebraic structures.
+MAT 207 Discrete Mathematics (3) ii.
+(Same as CSC 207) A study of mathematical reasoning including the nature and methods of proof, relations and functions, combinatorics and graph theory, Boolean Algebra, and applications of these topics.
+Attention will be given to the direct applications to computer science.
 Prerequisite: Credit or concurrent enrollment in MAT 108, or equivalent.